skip to content

 Whether the defense focus is boons, healing, barrier, or anything else, Inventions is the line for it.
 This specialization is almost always present in Engineer’s heal builds, both in all types of PvE and WvW, it even sees play in PvP.

-If you want to focus on healing, take traits 123 (Over Shield
+If you want to focus on healing, take traits 123 (, , and ) and equip a shield.

-For Open World support, you might also consider Automated Medical Response
+For Open World support, you might also consider or .

 Alchemy